-4. Auburn DCP 2007: Section 7.11 Development Contributions
+3. Section 7.11 Development Contributions

-Development Contributions are payable in accordance with Auburn Council Council's Section 7.11 Development Contribution Plan 2007, which has been prepared under Section 7.11 of the Environmental Planning and Assessment Act 1979 (as amended).
+Development Contributions are payable in accordance with Council's Section 7.11 Development Contributions Plans, which have been prepared under Section 7.11 of the Environmental Planning and Assessment Act 1979 (as amended).
+The appropriate details about the amounts to be paid are set out in the Section 7.11 Development Contributions Schedule, which is attached to and forms part of this consent.